Luis Rubiales: Playing career

-Rubiales spent the majority of his playing career in the Segunda División, representing Guadix, Mallorca B, Lleida, Xerez, Levante (gaining promotion to La Liga in 2004 and 2006) and Alicante CF. He made his debut in the Spanish top flight on 29 August 2004, coming on as a late substitute in a 1–1 away draw against Real Sociedad.
+Rubiales spent the majority of his playing career in the Segunda División, representing Guadix, Mallorca B, Lleida, Xerez, Levante (gaining promotion to La Liga in 2004 and 2006) and Alicante CF. He was primarily deployed as a central defender and became a regular squad member at Levante during the 2000s.
+He made his debut in the Spanish top flight on 29 August 2004, coming on as a late substitute in a 1–1 away draw against Real Sociedad.
+Overall, he appeared in 53 La Liga matches over three seasons.

 On 4 August 2009, it was announced Rubiales had agreed a one-year deal at Scottish Premier League side Hamilton Academical.
 However, after his third league appearance, in which he was named man of the match, he announced his retirement at the age of 32, returning to Spain to take up a backroom role at Levante.

 Administrative career

 AFE President

 In March 2010, Rubiales was elected president of the Association of Spanish Footballers (AFE).
 He quit his post in November 2017 with the intention of running for office at the Royal Spanish Football Federation.